 Ken Lewis: The Pitfalls of Major Labels, The Importance Of Work Ethic, Mixing Tips

 In this post, musician/songwriter and AirGigs interviewer Chris Dunnett sits down with mix engineer, producer, and songwriter Ken Lewis to discuss Ken’s career, and the music industry.
-Ken has worked 19 Grammy winning artists.
+Ken has worked with 19 Grammy winning artists.
 He’s worked on 99 Certified Gold and Platinum albums, and 70 #1 albums and singles to date.
-Ken addresses the pitfalls of major labels,

 What are your thoughts on artists pursuing major label deals at this day in age?